JNRowe/vim-configs/upgrades.rst

 Pending changes
 ===============

-This file list the things that are coming down the pipeline that interest me.
+This document lists the things that are coming down the pipeline that interest me.
 It should be noted that all of them already exist in released patches, but they’re not available in the environments I use yet.
 I keep this file around to remind me of the things I’m missing out on, and what I need to work on when I upgrade.